 - Do not dispose of or repair any aspect of the damage until your insurer says it's OK to do so, as they may want to inspect it.

 - If someone has broken a door or window, arrange reasonable emergency repairs to prevent further loss using your own contractor.
 Your insurer may cover this cost.

-To safeguard your property against intentional damage by your tenants, get Malicious Damage by Tenants insurance from Direct Line for Business.
+To safeguard your property against intentional damage by your tenants, add Malicious Damage by Tenants insurance to your Landlord policy for an additional premium